davidesantangelo/api.rss/README.md

 ## Search Engine

-Take a look at [search.feedi.me](http://search.feedi.me) for a little search engine developed in React around this API.
+Take a look at a little search engine developed in React around this API.

 Feedback is welcome on [its repository](https://github.com/davidesantangelo/search.feedi.me).